-Another important tax implication to note is that the IRS differentiates between short-term and long-term investments when determining capital gains and losses.
-Generally, investments held for over a year are considered long-term and those held for under a year are considered short-term.
+Another important tax implication to note is that the IRS differentiates between short-term and long-term investments for capital gains tax rates.
+Generally, investments held for over a year are considered long-term and those held for under a year are short-term.

-While long-term capital gains might benefit from a lower tax rate, short-term capital gains are taxed at the same rate as ordinary income.
+While long-term capital gains may benefit from a lower tax rate, short-term capital gains are taxed at the same rate as ordinary income.

 A capital loss occurs when an investment loses value.
 In certain circumstances, when a capital loss exceeds a capital gain, the difference could potentially be applied as a tax deduction.
-If you have any questions when preparing your taxes it could be worth consulting with a professional.
+Some brokerages may also offer automated tax loss harvesting as a way to strategically offset investment profits.

 A wash sale also occurs if you sell a security and then your spouse or a corporation you control buys a substantially identical security within the next 30 days.